Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 We now replicate the evaluation in the previous section by bootstrapping the optimization process of \nexec~with handcrafted triggers.
-Specifically, we employ the trigger in Figure~\ref{fig:ba} (Appendix) introduced by Perez~\etal~\cite{ignore_previous_prompt} as it was the best-performing trigger among the considered baselines.
-However, during the optimization process, we suppress the use of newlines originally present in the baseline, leading to the creation of inline triggers.
-The resulting \nexecs~are listed in Figure~\ref{fig:bootstrap}.
+Specifically, we employ the trigger in Figure~\ref{fig:ba} (Appendix) introduced by Perez~\etal~\cite{ignore_previous_prompt} as it was, on average, the best-performing trigger among the considered baselines.
+However, during the optimization process, we suppress the use of newlines originally present, leading to the creation of inline triggers. \new{Similarly, in these examples, we do not optimize the trigger for SOI, as doing so tends to override the bootstrapping process.} \new{The resulting \nexecs~are listed in Figure~\ref{fig:bootstrap}, whereas their execution accuracy is reported in Figure~\ref{fig:allacc} (green).}

-\paragraph{Results:} Bootstrapping imposes a strong prior on the search space, which encourages the \nexec~to adhere to the format defined by the initial solution.
-In the reported examples, this behavior is particularly evident for the trigger's body \TT{Ignore all the previous...} which is reformulated in different but semantically congruent forms \eg \TT{reverse current question...}.
-Less pivotal components such as the separators (\ie \TT{=========}) are replaced with more effective constructions which tend to be specific for the target LLM for which the trigger is created (see Section~\ref{sec:patterns} for a complete discussion).\\
+\paragraph{\textbf{Results:}} Bootstrapping a \nexec~with a handcrafted trigger brings benefits and downsides.
+It allows us to incorporate external knowledge in the design of the triggers, which results in additional properties such as an improved interpretability of the generated triggers.
+Indeed, bootstrapping imposes a strong prior on the search space, which encourages the \nexec~to adhere to the format defined by the initial solution.
+In the reported examples, this behavior is particularly evident for the trigger's body \TT{Ignore all the previous...}, which is reformulated in different but semantically congruent forms, e.g., \TT{reverse current question...}.

-In contrast to random initialization, the process of bootstrapping from handcrafted triggers yields interpretable \nexecs.
-They have the potential to unveil new patterns which can be used to support the creation of novel and more effective handcrafted triggers.
-We demonstrate this possibility in Section~\ref{sec:exploitpatt}.
+This additional interpretability can be harnessed to unveil new exploitable patterns which can be generalized and used to support the creation of novel and more effective handcrafted triggers.
+We show this possibility in Section~\ref{sec:exploitpatt}.
+On the other hand, unlike randomly initialized~$\nexec$, bootstrapped triggers inherit the predictable structure of their initial solution, which could facilitate the detection (and removal) of malicious payloads.
+Moreover, bootstrapping inherently narrows the search space, limiting the variety of significantly different triggers that can be generated.
+Similarly, as shown in Figure~\ref{fig:allacc}, bootstrapped triggers tend to perform slightly worse than prior-free ones.
+Although, this loss on the target model is made up by an improved transferability across LLMs as we show in Appendix~\ref{sec:transf}.

-Figure~\ref{fig:allacc} reports the execution accuracy of the bootstrapped triggers (in orange) compared to randomly initialized \nexecs~and best performing baselines.
-Bootstrapped triggers outperform the baselines and achieve only slightly inferior performance than the randomly initialized counterparts.